radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 Capture connectors log activity to <piplelineId>\connector.log on the RadiantOne node where the sync agent is running.
 You can view and download this log file from the Server Control Panel > Log Viewer.

-1. The log level is defined per connector with the setting in Main Control Panel > Global Sync tab.
+1. The log level is defined per connector with the setting in Classic Control Panel > Synchronization tab.

 1. Select the topology and click Configure next to the relevant pipeline.